Noam Enbar

-Noam Enbar (born 1978 in Tel Aviv) is a singer, composer, songwriter, artistic director, music producer, band and chorus leader, film and theater composer and teacher/mentor.
+Noam Enbar (Hebrew: נועם ענבר; born 1978 in Tel Aviv) is an Israeli singer, composer, songwriter, artistic director, music producer, band and choir leader, film and theater composer and teacher/mentor.
 He is the founder of the Israeli post-rock band Habiluim, the Klezmer-Punk band Oy Division and the Great Gehenna Choir.

 Music career

 Habiluim

 In 1996 Enbar started the group Habiluim, together with guitarist Yami Weissler.
 The two wrote the lyrics and composed music for all of the group's songs, some together and some apart.
 Enbar was the lead vocalist and bass guitar player.
 The group put out three studio albums between the years 2003–2013 ("Habiluim" in 2003, "Bereavement and Failure" in 2007 and "Escalation Hora!" in 2013).
 Even though the band stopped being active after its last album it has never officially disbanded.

 Oy Division

 In 2006 Enbar joined a group of friends to put together the Klezmer ensemble Oy Division.
 Enbar was the lead vocalist and composed songs to Yiddish texts.
 The ensemble put out two albums with Enbar ("Oy Division" and "The Internazional", 2008) and performed at festivals worldwide.
+In 2008, Oy Division also collaborated with Daniel Kahn and Psoy Korolenko on the album The Unternationale: The First Unternational.